 Tributes pour in for Sen. John McCain, remembered as a 'true American hero'

-Following the death of Sen. John McCain Saturday, tributes poured in from both Republicans and Democrats as well as family for the war hero who survived five years as a prisoner of war but finally succumbed to brain cancer on Saturday.
+Following the death of Sen. John McCain on Saturday, tributes poured in from both Republicans and Democrats as well as family for the war hero who survived five years as a prisoner of war but finally succumbed to brain cancer.

 “I am so lucky to have lived the adventure of loving this incredible man for 38 years.”
-She said that he passed away at home, in the way that he lived his life, “on his own terms, surrounded by the people he loved.”
+She said that he died at home, in the way that he lived his life, “on his own terms, surrounded by the people he loved.”

-McCain’s daughter, Megan, said in a statement that now that her father had passed,“the task of my lifetime is to live up to his example, his expectations, and his love.”
+McCain’s daughter, Meghan, said in a statement that now that her father had passed,“the task of my lifetime is to live up to his example, his expectations, and his love.”

 Vice President Mike Pence tweeted that his family is sending condolences to the McCain family, and said, "We honor [McCain's] lifetime of service to this nation in our military and in public life."